 The history of soldering dates back to antiquity.
 As early as 3000 BC.
 Egyptians combined gold and silver when making jewellery.
 These were joined together using copper solder.
 And this method is still used today to join metals and alloys with different properties.
-Thus, soldering is a method that joins two metal parts together using a binder called solder.
+Soldering, therefore, is a method that joins two metal parts together using a binder called solder.
 The result is an aesthetically pleasing, stable and durable joint.
-Soldering takes place at a temperature which is higher than the melting point of the solder (in order to plasticise the joint).
+Soldering takes place at a temperature which is higher than the melting point of the solder (to plasticise the joint).
 However, the entire process takes place at a temperature that will not damage the structure of the joined parts.

-Perhaps you fancy expanding your hobby and learning how to use a soldering iron?
+Do you want to learn how to use a soldering iron?
 Or maybe you need it professionally?
-Then come and join us.
-W ERGON Personnel Training Center we run soldering courses.
-Our instructors will show you how to use the materials and tools, and fixing things at home will no longer cause you headaches.
+Then come and visit us.
+At the ERGON centre, we run soldering courses.
+Our instructors will be happy to show you how to use the materials and tools, and fixing things at home will no longer cause you headaches.
 You will learn how to use a soldering iron in a safe way and learn how to use specific materials and tools.
 In addition, you will learn:

-- types of soldering irons and how to use them
+- types of soldering irons and rules for their use;

-- how to repair wires (soldering and desoldering)
+- how to repair wires (soldering and desoldering connections);

 A bit of theory on soldering

-If you are about to embark on the adventure of soldering, you should know a few facts about the process.
-The tool used for soldering is the soldering iron.
-It is one of the basic pieces of workshop equipment and is used in many jobs; both minor and advanced jobs where hand tools are not enough.
-The soldering iron consists of two parts: the flask (used as a handle) and the tip (in direct contact with the solder).
+The soldering iron consists of two parts: the flask (used as a handle) and the tip (in direct contact with the binder - the solder).
 When soldering, the metal parts are joined by the binder (solder).
 Physico-chemically, however, the soldering process (joining of metal parts) is based on two phenomena: diffusion and adhesion.
-The solder binder enters the space between the components and the particles enter the pores on the surface.
+The solder binder gets into the space between the components and the particles into the pores on their surface.
 The soldering process starts with cleaning the surface of the parts to be soldered.
-Then we heat up the parts and apply flux and solder to the edges of the parts we are joining.
-At the very end, we wait for solidification and for the solder to cool down.
+We then heat up the components and apply flux and solder to the edges of the parts we are joining.
+At the very end, we wait for solidification and for the binder to cool down.

 When we consider the melting temperature of the binder, we distinguish between two basic types of soldering: